Euroconsumers/ec-datapluginloader/README.md

 # ec-datapluginloader

-Loader that initialized all widgets and dependencies on a page
+Loader that initialized all widgets and loads dependencies on a page